gichimux/pitch-application/README.md

-# APLICATION NAME: News Highlight
+# APLICATION NAME: Pitcher

-This is a web application built on the flask python framework.
-The application consumes the news API enabling the user to view news articles from various sources
+This is a web application built on the flask python framework and psql database.

 # prerequisites